 Ensure your Markers are Paired

-When you are recording your video with multiple markers (whether on a C Series or a Gen 2 robot), always check to make sure that all markers are paired to the base.
-A fully paired Primary Marker will have two solid green LEDs, and a paired Secondary Marker will have a single solid green LED.
+When you are recording your video with multiple markers (whether on a Swivl CX, C Series or a Gen 2 robot), always check to make sure that all markers are paired to the base.
+A fully paired Primary marker will have two solid green LEDs, and a paired Secondary marker will have a single solid green LED.

-Check the capture screen.
+Check the Home screen.
 When markers are turned on (and paired), they'll appear lit up in your marker menu on screen:

-Make sure your Primary marker you are wearing is paired as Primary
+Make sure the marker you are wearing is paired as Primary

-The best way to check this is simply turn off all the secondary markers and keep only Primary on.
-After that check the Capture screen - you Primary marker will always be displayed first
+The best way to check this is simply turn off all the Secondary markers and keep only Primary on.
+After that check the Home screen - your Primary marker will always be displayed first.

 Multi-Marker playback in the mobile Swivl app, not on a PC

 If you have recorded a video with a C Series with multiple markers and then preview it in the Swivl app, you will only hear the audio from the Primary marker.
 This is because the multi-audio track capability is a feature specific to Swivl’s video player on cloud.swivl.com, and is not supported on your mobile device's video player.
 Once you upload your video to your Swivl Teams account, you will be able to hear all marker audio tracks, and can select to mute or play specific tracks.

 Multi Marker playback after downloading from Swivl